From Lessons to Conversations - A Language Learning Platform Built for Real Life

 Competitor Analysis Table

-Stakeholder Interview Findings
+Stakeholder Interview

-To grow into a B2B whiles keeping students at the centre
+• To grow into a B2B whiles keeping students at the centre

-Focus on Latin American students and making the platform more personal, interactive and different from competitors.
+• Focus on Latin American students and making the platform more personal, interactive and different from competitors.

 After gathering all the information I started to make sense of everything by synthesizing the data.
 The method I used to do this was affinity mapping.
 The affinity map helped me to address the most common behaviours, problems and desires of the users, which I then prioritised moving forward.
 This then helped me create a user story, persona, experience map, problem statement and hypothesis.
-Defining the persona and experience map specifically helped me to gain a better understanding of what the users goals, motivations and pain points were.

-Affinity Map
+Affinity Map Insights

-Users preferred language-learning apps that used a gamified model, as the positive reinforcement helped them stay consistent in their learning and made the experience more enjoyable.
+Insight 1: Users preferred language-learning apps that used a gamified model, as the positive reinforcement helped them stay consistent in their learning and made the experience more enjoyable.

-However, users noticed that what they learned in these apps was not always applicable in real conversations.
+Insight 2: However, users noticed that what they learned in these apps was not always applicable in real conversations.
 Because of this lack of real-life context, many felt the apps were a waste of time.

-Additionally, many users found that even if they understood a language while learning it in an app, they struggled to understand people with different accents, despite those people speaking a language they technically knew.
+Insight 3: Additionally, many users found that even if they understood a language while learning it in an app, they struggled to understand people with different accents, despite those people speaking a language they technically knew.

 Persona